-- 9. Allegheny College seeks to employ men and women who demonstrate both outstanding ability and creativity in teaching and contribute significantly to the intellectual activity of their disciplines.
-Effective teaching communicates to the student enthusiasm for learning.
-In addition to demonstrating mastery of subject matter, successful teachers evoke thoughtful, reasoned, and creative responses to the material presented.
-Faculty members must maintain high standards for their students' performance, but they must also provide the resources and support necessary to allow students to meet these standards. - 10.
-The faculty is responsible for the academic program of the College.
+- 18. Allegheny College seeks to employ faculty who demonstrate both outstanding ability and creativity in teaching and contribute significantly to the intellectual activity of their discipline, to the College mission, to institutional learning objectives, and to diversity, equity, and inclusion.
+Effective teaching communicates to the student the value of learning.
+In addition to demonstrating expertise in their subject matter, successful teachers evoke thoughtful, reasoned, and creative responses to the material presented.
+Faculty members must maintain high standards for their students' performance, but they must also provide the resources and support necessary to allow students to meet these standards. - 19.
+The Faculty is responsible for the academic program of the College.
 Faculty members design and teach courses and programs (both departmental and interdisciplinary) which serve to educate our students in their respective disciplines and which are appropriate to an undergraduate liberal arts curriculum.
 These activities are based on current knowledge in a specific field of specialization and on an ability to place this knowledge within a broader context.
-Faculty members are at once specialists and generalists.

-- 11. Faculty members are also members of the larger academic community, professionals who represent their various disciplines to the Allegheny community.
+Faculty members are at once specialists and generalists. - 20.
+Faculty members are also members of the larger academic community, professionals who represent their various disciplines to the Allegheny community.
 As such, they contribute to the intellectual life of that larger community of scholars and interact with colleagues in their field of specialization.
-In order to communicate to students and to colleagues the present state of a constantly evolving body of knowledge, their teaching must be informed by research.
+In order to communicate to students and to colleagues the present state of a constantly evolving body of knowledge, their teaching must be informed by research, scholarship, and creative activities.
 It is essential that our students understand not only the values and methodologies of a discipline but also its unanswered questions.
-Ongoing research enables the faculty to teach by example, to teach creativity, to demonstrate enthusiasm for and commitment to the intellectual life.
-It is in these ways that teachers/scholars transmit their enthusiasm for and their understanding of the liberal arts to our student. - 12.
+Ongoing research, scholarship, and creative activities enable the Faculty to teach by example, to teach creativity, to demonstrate enthusiasm for and commitment to the intellectual life.
+It is in these ways that Faculty transmit their enthusiasm for and their understanding of the liberal arts to our students. - 21.
 Allegheny College supports the use of all teaching practices that enhance student engagement, intellectual growth, and persistence at Allegheny.
-These practices can take place in a variety of contexts: in classrooms; in laboratories; in the field; in clinical settings; through service learning and community-based learning; team-teaching; clustered courses; learning communities; collaborative learning; diversity and global learning; internships; and through the mentoring of students, including through student research. - 13.
-The faculty member under review must present a record of effectiveness in teaching.
-In addition to student evaluations and classroom observations, relevant evidence in the assessment of teaching can include but is not limited to instructional materials and approaches; new course development and course redesign; professional development activities and efforts aimed at improvement of teaching; and records of advising and mentoring.
-Evaluation of the effectiveness of specific teaching practices should include recognition of the contingent circumstances that might complicate their implementation.
-In such cases it falls principally to the faculty member under review to explain the impact of such circumstances.
-Allegheny College recognizes that approaches to teaching and the types of evidence of teaching effectiveness may vary across fields and candidates.
-Accordingly, variance in candidate portfolios may also be expected. - 14.
-Advising of students, both formal and informal, is considered an integral part of teaching at Allegheny.
-Teachers should be sensitive to student problems and create positive learning situations in the classroom and in informal discussions.
-In a residential college, the faculty, through its contributions to college policy, through interaction with students and by example ensure that the intellectual, ethical and aesthetic values inherent in the academic disciplines are manifested in the life of the college. - 15.
-The following is a list of the specific criteria on which we base evaluations as well as the sources of evidence which are used in the assessment of each faculty member's performance.
-These are not meant to be exclusive.
-Those who wish to present additional evidence may do so.
-In evaluating performance in teaching the degree of excellence attained in doing the following is assessed
+These practices can take place in a variety of contexts: in classrooms; in laboratories; in the field; in clinical settings; through service learning and community-based learning; team-teaching; clustered courses; learning communities; collaborative learning; diversity and global learning; internships; and through the mentoring of students, including through student research.